opentelekomcloud-docs/data-ingestion-service/umn/source/overview/permissions.rst

 Permissions
 ===========

-You need an account on the management console to create, query, and delete DIS streams, and need an Access Key ID/Secret Access Key (AK/SK) file to push, pull, and dump data.
+You need an account on the management console to create, query, and delete DIS streams, and you need an Access Key ID/Secret Access Key (AK/SK) file to push, pull, and dump data.

 For details about how to perform operations on IAM, see *IAM User Guide*.